Solved Problem on Capacitors

 advertisement

-b) Assuming the planet Earth is a perfect sphere of radius equal to 6400 km.
+b) Assuming the planet Earth is a perfect sphere with a radius equal to 6400 km.
 What is its capacitance?

 The Coulomb Constant in a vacuum is \( k_e=9\times 10^9\;\mathrm{\frac{N.m^2}{C^2}} \).